 JILL....way to represent!
 Show your momma the thread about posting tripawd videos from the Admjn Guy.....he needs kitties badly...begging for them!!!!
 I think it's under "Share your story"....Salt!!!

 Happy Hannah had a glorious additional bonus time of over one yr & two months after amp for osteo!
 She made me laugh everyday!
 Joined April's Angels after send off meal of steak, ice cream, M&Ms & deer poop!

 I would love to help with this....I have a rotating schedule (not set days off each week, including weekends) so I couldn't give a specific day that I'd be off.
 If you get more than 7 people, and start breaking up the time each day, I could totally do mornings until 2pm CST.
 Or if I could pick days when I know I'm off (my schedule is out about a month ahead) I would do that too.
 What a great idea this is.
 Let me know if I can be of use.

-Nitro 10 yr old Doberman; right front amp June 2014.
+Nitro 11 1/2 yr old Doberman; right front amp June 2014.
 Had 6 doses carboplatin, followed by metronomic therapy.
-Rockin' it on 3 legs!
+Rocked it on 3 legs for over 3 years!
+My Warrior beat cancer, but couldn't beat old age.
+He crossed the Bridge peacefully on July 25, 2017, with dignity and on his terms.
 Follow his blog entitled "Doberman's journey"

 "Be good, mama loves you".....run free my beautiful Warrior